notator/ResidentSynthHostTestSite/README.md

 - warped octaves : Tunings containing internally warped octaves
 - free keyboard : warped tunings in which the only restriction is that pitches ascend from left to right of the keyboard

-Internally, tunings are activated using MIDI RegisteredParameter and DataEntry controls (see host.js), but this detail is hidden from end-users by the GUI.
-This host application provides a tuning selector, parallel to the preset selector.

-##### Trigger Stacks
+### Trigger Actions
-A trigger is a MIDI key that changes the synth's configuration when pressed under certain circumstances.<br />
+A trigger is a MIDI key that sends predefined MIDI messsages to the synthesizer when pressed under certain circumstances.<br />
-Currently, such triggers are defined (in triggerDefs.js) using their MIDI key number and a `fireOnHitNumber` attribute.
-The trigger is released when the key has been hit `fireOnHitNumber` times.
-Such trigger definitions can be put in a sequence (a stack) designed to be used with a particular score.
-And it doesn't matter if the score is being played live or automatically on a website...<br />

-Currently, a trigger can change one or more of the following:
-- preset (with or without mixture)
-- tuning (the whole keyboard)
-- tuning overlay (a section of the keyboard)

-This synthesizer is still being developed.
-Please raise any issues, or make pull requests etc., here in this repository.<br />
+Such triggers are defined (in triggerDefs.js) for a particular _host_.
+The triggers defined for this host can change the preset and/or the tuning.
+Triggers could also be defined to send sequences of MIDI messages.

 The _ResidentSynth_ is also used by my _AssistantPerformer_ ([repository](https://github.com/notator/AssistantPerformer), [application](https://james-ingram-act-two.de/open-source/assistantPerformer/assistantPerformer.html)).

 James Ingram<br />